lynkushka

 "Photographs are influential.
 They inform and change people's values."

-Angela Lynkushka works in the genre of documentary photography, chronicling contemporary Australian life; recording people in their environment and culture.
+Angela Lynkushka works in the genre of portraiture and documentary photography, chronicling contemporary Australian life; recording people in their environment and culture.

-Her images explore the juncture between photography as art form and as historical document.
-The photographs strive, beyond the composition, towards a final distillation of a moment – the witness of existence.
+Lynkushka’s images explore the juncture between photography as art form and as historical document.
+The photographs move beyond the composition, towards a final distillation of a moment – the witness of existence.
 In her work, identity and place become anchored in history.

-Lynkushka is represented in major collections throughout Australia, Tel Aviv, and internationally, including the Australian National Gallery, the Museum of Modern Art Library in New York and the Beth Hatefutsoth Museum of the Jewish Diaspora, Israel.
+Angela Lynkushka is represented in major collections throughout Australia, Tel Aviv, New York and internationally including the Australian National Gallery, the Museum of Modern Art Library in New York and the Beth Hatefutsoth Museum of the Jewish Diaspora, Israel.

 You can see more images in these collections: